VBPROGER/meow/README.md

 ## Credits
 This program was made by me and I do not need

-to credit anyone, I think.
+to credit anyone.
+If I've forgotten to credit

+you, please tell me about that.
 ## License
 `MIT`
 ## License text